Professional Portfolio: Begin with the End in Mind

 - Students are no longer mere recipients of information; rather, they construct

-- meaning from information and transform it to knowledge (Gathercoal, Love, Bryde, & McKean, 2002).
+- meaning from information and transform it into knowledge (Gathercoal, Love, Bryde, & McKean, 2002).

 - A portfolio increases your visibility and will, quite likely, impress those who view it.